Michael Moore (Scottish politician)

-Michael Kevin Moore (born 3 June 1965) is a British former Liberal Democrat politician.
+Michael Kevin Moore (born 3 June 1965) is a Scottish former Liberal Democrat politician who served as the Secretary of State for Scotland from 2010 to 2013.

 Born in Northern Ireland, but largely raised in Scotland, he qualified as a chartered accountant and worked as a researcher to the prominent Liberal Democrat politician, David Steel.
 At the 1997 general election, Moore succeeded Steel as the Liberal Democrat MP for the Scottish Borders constituency of Tweeddale, Ettrick and Lauderdale (Berwickshire, Roxburgh & Selkirk from 2005).
 He joined the Liberal Democrat Frontbench Team in 2005, and held many portfolios, including Defence, Foreign Affairs, International Development and Northern Ireland & Scotland (joint).

 Following the general election of 2010, and the formation of the Conservative-Liberal Democrat coalition, the cabinet post of Scottish Secretary was given to the Liberal Democrats, initially Danny Alexander.
-However following the resignation of Chief Secretary to the Treasury David Laws a month later, Alexander took his role, and Moore was appointed the Scottish Secretary on 29 May 2010 after receiving the call asking him to accept the role at his child’s birthday party.
+However following the resignation of Chief Secretary to the Treasury David Laws a month later, Alexander took his role, and Moore was appointed the Scottish Secretary on 29 May 2010 after receiving the call asking him to accept the role at his child's birthday party.
 After entering office, Moore oversaw the implementation of the Scotland Act 2012, which granted further devolution to Scotland.
 He was removed from the post in a Cabinet reshuffle in October 2013.

 Moore was elected on two occasions (2005 and 2010) to serve as Member of Parliament (MP) for the constituency of Berwickshire, Roxburgh and Selkirk, and was returned on two earlier occasions (1997 and 2001) as MP for the previous constituency of Tweeddale, Ettrick and Lauderdale.
 He was defeated in the 2015 general election by Calum Kerr, the SNP candidate.